Inside: A sample 5 month schedule and all you need to know about this tricky age as it relates to feeding and sleep.

 - Some mothers prefer a morning bath and others an evening bath, just fit it in wherever you prefer.
 Note: babies don’t need a baby daily and that may even dry out their skin.

 - If baby wakes up from a nap and doesn’t seem particularly hungry (you’ll know this if baby isn’t crying or fussy), simply wait until the normal feeding time to feed.
-If baby wakes up hungry, then feed baby and try to keep the routine if you can.

-The Main Thing To Keep In Mind
+Main Things To Keep In Mind with Babies At 5 Months

-There is something that cannot be understated at this age: your baby is hungry and getting hungrier every day.
+There is something that cannot be understated at this age…

 In years past pediatricians encouraged us to start baby on some gentle solids at 4 months of age.